Pscheidl/rust-kubernetes-operator-example/README.md

 # Rust Kubernetes operator example

-A Kubernetes operator built on top of [kube-rs](https://github.com/clux/kube-rs) repository.
+A Kubernetes operator built on top of [kube-rs](https://github.com/clux/kube-rs) project.
 There is an [explanatory article](https://www.pavel.cool/rust/rust-kubernetes-operators/) available.

 Steps to run on Linux: